snt-arg/unitree_ros/README.md

 ```

 For a Wi-Fi connection use the following command:

 ```bash
 ros2 launch unitree_ros unitree_driver_launch.py wifi:=true
 ```

 In case you prefer to modify more parameters, you can do so by passing the parameters file.
 The default parameters can be found in `config/params.yaml` or [here](#ros-parameters).

-> [!NOTE]
-> For the moment, in case you want to use Wi-Fi, you will need to set the wifi argument as above in addition to the parameter file.

 ```bash
 ros2 launch unitree_ros unitree_driver_launch.py params_file:="path_to_your_params_file" #wifi:=true/false
 ```
-> [!IMPORTANT]
-> In case you are using the `apt` package, the commands will not yet be available since the fixes made were not yet synced.
-Therefore, for now you can use the following command: `ros2 run unitree_ros unitree_driver` and for the Wi-Fi connection use `ros2 run unitree_ros unitree_driver --ros-args -p robot_ip:="192.168.12.1"`.

 ## 🤖 ROS Related <a id="ros-related"></a>